-Externally restricted contributions are recognized as revenue in the year in which the related expenses are incurred.
+Externally restricted contributions are recognized as revenue in the year in which the related expenses are incurred or when the requirements to earn the contributions have occurred.
 Contributions and grants restricted for the purchase of capital assets are deferred and amortized into revenue on a straight-line basis, at a rate corresponding with the amortization rate for the related capital assets.

 Revenue from transactions with performance obligations is recognized when the Hospital satisfies the performance obligations.
+Revenue from transactions without performance obligations is recognized when received or receivable.